By Andrew Caulfield

 Very few stallions possess sufficient brilliance, soundness and versatility to sire winners of all three legs of the Triple Crown but Mr Prospector achieved this exceptional feat and so did his grandson Unbridled, even though Unbridled died at only 14 years of age.

-Fortunately a colt from Unbridled’s first crop had already shown that he had the potential to fill the void left by his father’s demise and this colt – Unbridled’s Song – still ranks as Unbridled’s highest-priced stallion son.
-Unbridled’s Song’s fee reached $100,000 in 2003 and rose as high as $200,000 in 2007.
-The scale of his fee reflects his considerable popularity in the sales ring and his constant flow of high-class performers, with FIRST DEFENCE among them.
+Fortunately a colt from Unbridled’s first crop had already shown that he had the potential to fill the void left by his father’s demise – Unbridled’s Song – who produced a constant flow of high-class performers, with FIRST DEFENCE among them.

 Following in his father’s footsteps has pretty much been the story so far for Unbridled’s Song.
 For a start, both he and his sire Unbridled inherited plenty of size and scope from Unbridled’s sire Fappiano, with Unbridled measuring 16.3 hands and his son a full 17 hands.